yowainwright/developer-ci-benefits/docs/10-running-tests-and-checks.md

 ```

-Eslint is another tool.
+[Eslint](https://eslint.org/) is another tool.
 Eslint is use review code quality of JavaScript code.
 Eslint also provides a CLI.
 The command above runs eslint.
 The `--fix` is an optional argument of Eslint's CLI.
 It fixes all issues it can without any developer changes required.

 ## Useful Commands to Add to Workflows

-The runner scripts below are presented for quick review and use to quickly incorporate CI.ory
+The runner scripts below are presented for quick review and use to incorporate CI.

 ### Create automatic CHANGELOG.md updates